10 Boating Tips The Ultimate Beginner’s Guide

 7. Don’t Sail Alone

-You should never head to the water alone when new to boating.
-It would help if you had a crew of close friends or family, as they will help with certain things while out there.
+It is best not to head to the water alone when new to boating.
+It would help to have a crew of close friends or family, as they will help with certain things while out there.

 Having someone else on board means you won’t have to keep checking for rocks, safety markers, and shallow water, as they can do it for you while you focus on learning.

-Plus, you never know what could happen while you are on the lake, so it’s always important to have somebody to help.
+Plus, you never know what could happen while on the lake, so it’s always important to have somebody to help.

-Once you decide on who to bring on your first boating trip, get the entire crew involved.
-Yes, even your kids.
+Once you decide who to bring on your first boating trip, get the entire crew involved—yes, even your kids.

 Along with easing your work, delegating tasks to your boating crew will help bond and, in turn, make the trip enjoyable for everyone.

-It will promote teamwork and prevent members from arguing over who to carry out which roles, allowing you to have a smooth and exciting ride.
+It will promote teamwork and prevent members from arguing over who should carry out which roles, allowing for a smooth and exciting ride.

 8. Slow Down for Big Waves

-What you need to bear in mind as the captain is that the passengers feel the effect of hitting big waves more than you do.
+As the captain, you must remember that the passengers feel the effect of hitting big waves more than you do.

-If you feel a small impact after hopping over a wave without pulling the throttle, the passengers may have felt a huge bang.
-And this could hurt them or cause the boat to capsize.
+If the passengers felt a small impact after hopping over a wave without pulling the throttle, they may have felt a huge bang, which could have hurt them or caused the boat to capsize.

-So, you should slow down before hitting a big wave to protect your boat and the passengers.
+So, it would be best to slow down before hitting a big wave to protect your boat and its passengers.

 9. Use Your Boat’s Trim to Your Advantage

-The boat’s trim is a crucial aspect when navigating.
-Unfortunately, many boaters, even experienced ones, forget all about it since the boat seems to run well.
+The boat’s trim is crucial when navigating.
+Unfortunately, many boaters, even experienced ones, forget about it because the boat seems to run well.

-While it’s true that the boat could run well, there are ways to make it run better and take the riding experience to the next level.
+While the boat could run well, there are ways to improve its performance and enhance the riding experience.

 Once you start your boat, you can play with the trim and use it to your advantage.
 But since you are new to boating, you may not be familiar with the boat trim terminology, so let’s talk about it.